Zeineb-Saadi/Invariant_Moments/README.md

 *	Reflection (between s3 and s4, except the sign of last Hu moment of S4 is flipped
 # Zernike Moments
 We consider the use of Zernike moments (ZMs) for rotation-and scale-invariant classification of images.
 It is well known that ZMs are rotation-invariant only.
 We make use of the major benefit of the Fourier-Mellin (FM) transformation, which changes the rotation and the scale into translation.
+# PS
+Put all the image with their paths and calculated moments in a collection(MongoDB) and use PANDAS DataFrame to extract it.
+After calculating the euclidian distance, sorted and basing on it you choose the most similair images.